Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions.md

 quickly, securely, and durable manner.
-Furthermore, Kafka is designed so that if a producer or consumer becomes inactive due to maintenance, faults, or other unexpected issues, it stays decoupled from the wider environment and doesn\'t disrupt the entire system.
+Furthermore, Kafka is designed so that if a producer or consumer becomes inactive due to maintenance, faults, or other unexpected issues, it stays decoupled from the wider environment and doesn't disrupt the entire system.
 A consumer can continue to read messages even if there is a backlog of events waiting to be processed.
 A producer can continue to generate events even if the consumer is temporarily inactive.
 When the consumer becomes active